FireSquid6/senior-thesis/scratchpad.md

   - Ability to modify your hardware doesn't mean the ability to redistribute it.
 These laws will still protect the trade secrets of the companies.
 - "What about John Deere saying people will pirate music in their in car computer?"
   - That would be the most convoluted way to pirate media ever.
 If you manage to do that, you should get an award.
+- "Apple says they lose money on repair"
+  - Nobody really knows why
+  - best theory has to do with "Hollywood accounting" (source 38)
+- "Will increased repairability increase costs?"
+  - See p25

 # Urban-rural divide